 Depending on your budget and dependents you can go sailing any time between April and October.
 As such it depends on when you are free through the year.
 Most people rent a boat during the summer school vacations, point to note here is the waters will be busier as this is high season

 The Meltemi wind on the Aegean can be feisty in August but down on the Ionian the weather is quite stable throughout the summer months.
 Outside of the school vacations it can be cheaper to rent a boat and the waters will be less busy.

-One month to consider also is April when the land is in full bloom, the pastures are green and the flowers color the land.
-The sea retains the sun's warmth so October can be cooler outside but it will still comfortable to go swimming.
+One month to consider also is April when the land is in full bloom, the pastures are green and the flowers colour the land.
+The sea retains the sun's warmth so October can be cooler outside but it will still be comfortable to go swimming.

 Sailing Weather In Greece